sophiagosselin/tANI_tool/README.md

 Be warry of comparisons between genomes with wildly different sizes (e.g. a 2MB genome vs a 6MB genome).
 Such differences will lead to potentially inflated AF results, and hence an inflated tANI distance between these taxa.

 If the output matrix reports a value of exactly 13 between two taxa, then there were no BLAST hits between the two genomes (for that specific query-subject pair) that passed one of the following cutoffs: coverage, percent identity, or e-value.
 If this is true for a single query across all subjects then that genome may simply be too divergent from the rest of your samples to get an accurate estimation of distance.

+You may also see values of 0 between sufficiently similar taxa within the bootstrapped outputs.
+These two genomes are not necessarily identical.
+A value of 0 could indicate that the randomly selected sample of fragments from the query genome were sufficiently similar to the subject genome AND that the randomly selected fragements collectively comprised a length longer than the original query genome.
+A tANI calculation of this type of sample would result in a negative tANI score; hence we instead output a 0 value.
+Check the original non-bootstrapped matrix for an accurate assesement of the tANI between those two genomes.

 ## Usage and Help Text.